jackrieger/core-1-interaction/sessions/10/index.md

 ## Break

-## Intro to JavaScript
+## Lecture

-Last week we had a basic JavaScript demo.
-We will reiterate what we learned and expand on it:

 [Intro to JavaScript]({{ site.baseurl }}/lectures/intro-to-javascript)

-## In-class work time

-If we have time left over, we will work on the next entry.

 ## For next class

-Reading
-Presentations next time
-Another entry
+Your homework is an entry that uses JavaScript in some way.

+We will have presentations of your sites next week!
+Be prepared to share.